per1234/EtherEventQueue/README.md

 - Returns: IP address of the given node.
   -Type: IPAddress

 `EtherEventQueue.sendKeepalive(port)` - Sends keepalive to the first node that is within the keepalive margin of being timed out.
 - Parameter: port - The port to send keepalives to.
   - Type: unsigned int
 - Returns: none

 `EtherEventQueue.getSendKeepaliveMargin()` - Returns the keepalive margin value.
 - Parameter: none
 - Returns: keepalive margin - (ms)the amount of time before the end of the timeout duration to send the keepalive.
   -Type: unsigned long

 `EtherEventQueue.setSendKeepaliveMargin(keepaliveMargin)` - Sets the keepalive margin value.
 - Parameter: keepaliveMargin - (ms)the amount of time before the end of the timeout duration to send the keepalive.
   - Type: unsigned long
 - Returns: none

+`EtherEventQueue.setSendKeepaliveResendDelay(sendKeepaliveResendDelay)` - Sets the keepalive resend delay.
+- Parameter: sendKeepaliveResendDelay - (ms)the amount of time before the keepalive is resent after it was unsuccessfully sent.
+  - Type: unsigned long
+- Returns: none

+`EtherEventQueue.getSendKeepaliveResendDelay()` - Returns the sendKeepaliveResendDelay value.
+- Parameter: none
+- Returns: The sendKeepaliveResendDelay value
+  - Type: unsigned long

  #### Process
 An overview of the event queue process: